otectus/nexus_client/docs/source/attachments.rst

    **Important**: When using ``Full context`` mode, the entire content of the file is included in the prompt, which can result in high token usage each time.
 If you want to reduce the number of tokens used, instead use the ``RAG`` option, which will only query the indexed attachment in the vector database to provide additional context.

-**PyGPT** makes it simple for users to upload files and send them to the model for tasks like analysis, similar to attaching files in ``ChatGPT``.
+**Nexus** makes it simple for users to upload files and send them to the model for tasks like analysis, similar to attaching files in ``ChatGPT``.
 There's a separate ``Attachments`` tab next to the text input area specifically for managing file uploads.

 .. tip::